rydmike/flex_color_scheme/README.md

 For both `FlexThemeData` dark and light we set the `scheme` property to `FlexScheme.mandyRed` to use the same **Oh Mandy red** predefined `scheme` colors in both theme modes.
 We then get matching light and dark themes based on the built-in scheme's color definitions.

-The three line modified `MaterialApp`, of the Flutter default counter application becomes:
+The three line modified `MaterialApp`, of the Flutter default counter-application becomes:

 ```dart
 class MyApp extends StatelessWidget {